 The 18-hole championship golf course with country and sea views was designed to follow the natural contours of the land with beautiful kikuyu fairways and bent grass greens.

-The first hole is a relatively soft Par 5 with a generous tree-lined fairway to ease golfers into the round.
+Hole one is a relatively soft Par 5 with a generous tree-lined fairway to ease golfers into the round.
 The tee shot provides a wonderful opportunity to open one’s shoulders and the only hazard is some light rough to the left and right.

 The fairway narrows slightly at the 250 metre mark, edging gently down towards the green.
 Here the rough on the right thickens, falling into a gully that splits the first and second holes.
 Stray shots may result in a reload.
 Aided by a tailing easterly wind, longer hitters will view this as a birdie opportunity but must beware of the small dam and a few well-placed bunkers that guard the elevated green.

-Stuart Mclean, Editor of Golf Digest, described the second fairway as “resembling a grass waterfall, gently cascading into the damn below”.
+Stuart Mclean, Editor of Golf Digest, described hole two as “resembling a grass waterfall, gently cascading into the damn below”.
 This is the intimidating impression golfers may get as they ready themselves for a tee shot that mist pass over a deep gully with heavy bush on the right and the estates largest dam on the left.
 However, a well hit drive should sail over the gap and could carry the ball towards the corner of the right-to-left dogleg, leading to ample green.

 A soaring right-handler’s draw will end on the green or in its throat however too much right-to-left is likely to result in a lost ball.

-The third hole’s spacious fairway slopes slightly uphill, with dense bush on the left, light rough on the right and a series of well-placed bunkers to scupper those favouring safe shots.
+Hole three has spacious fairway slopes slightly uphill, with dense bush on the left, light rough on the right and a series of well-placed bunkers to scupper those favouring safe shots.

 A large erythrina (coral) three standing to the left of the fairway marks the start of a dogleg left.